EthanRutherford/AdventureGame/README.md

 * Place puesdo-code in the root directory (AdventureGame), not AdventureGame/code.
 Place only things that compile, please!
 * Try to include your name in the commit message for readibility.
 * If you're getting annoyed prefixing std:: and don't want to pollute a file with using directives, consider using a private or protected member typedef:
+* Roger, read this: my idea for the item array works like this: we have an item array, containing every item to be in the game.
+The index in the array is the item ID.
+When we get input, the string is translated into int by finding the item with matching name (case insensitive) by the game class.
+Then, we pass IDs to the room, or the player (depending on the function we are using) and the player and room don't do further lookups, they merely use the id.
+Their int arrays for numItems have the same idea: the index of the array is the id. that way, we simply can check value at numItems[id] and go on from there.
+If items interact with objects the way I've written objects, then the object needs nothing from item except the id, which has been translated by game already.
+If you think they need to work differently, do that, and make it work, I don't have a problem with that, so long as it all works, this is just the way I was thinking about it.

 ```cpp
 class myClass
 {